-The first one on the list is Injection.
+Injection is the first item on OWASP’s list.
 This type of finding is more like a category, and includes all kinds of vulnerabilities where an application sends untrusted data to an interpreter.
 It is often found in database queries, but other examples are OS commands, XML parsers or when user input is sent as program arguments.

 This is a very common vulnerability type, especially in legacy code as it was way more common a few years ago when fewer were aware of the danger.
 SQL-injection is to be considered the most known injection type, and according to a survey conducted by Ponemon 65 percent of the organizations represented in the survey had experienced a SQL-injection attack in the prior 12 months.
 That research was published two years ago, but should still be able to be used as an estimation.